akamai/edgegrid-curl/README.md

 Python-based command wrapper for cURL to sign requests for Akamai OPEN APIs.

+egcurl is a simple wrapper around cURL to help with calling Akamai OPEN APIs.
+The script examines a subset of curl command arguments in order to produce a request signature, then uses curl to make the API call with all the original arguments plus the computed request signature.

-Note that there is now a simpler command line utility, httpie, which uses the same authentication mechanism as our language signing libraries.
+Note that there is now a simpler command line utility, httpie, which doesn't depend on you already knowing how to use cURL.
 It is available [here](https://github.com/akamai-open/httpie-edgegrid) or by calling

 ```
 pip install httpie-edgegrid